 SCREEN: A Google account is being logged into.

-SCREEN: Google Drive interface with drag-and-drop upload of a folder containing the brightfield images.
+SCREEN: Google Drive interface with right click>upload of a folder containing the brightfield images.

 Open the GitHub (gitt-Hub) page and click on the SegElegans Body Prediction Interface.ipynb (Interface-dot-I-P-Y-N-B) file [1-TXT].
 Press the Open in Colab button at the top of the opened file [2].